 Does it ever get better?

 Hand-arm vibration syndrome (HAVS) does sometimes get better if you stop using vibrating tools early enough.
 However, if you have severe symptoms and carry on working you may find they persist, even when you do eventually stop.

 What about employment?

-Employers are aware of the risks of HAVS and this is usually disclosed to employees prior to starting work.
-To read more, see the Department for Work and Pensions Industrial Injuries Disablement benefit.
+Employers are aware of the risks of hand-arm vibration syndrome (HAVS) and this is usually disclosed to employees prior to starting work.
+To read more, see the separate leaflet called Industrial Injuries Disablement Benefit.
 Also listed below are other organisations which might be helpful: